-Religion 101 Religion in American Culture 3 hrs.
+Religion 101 (3) Religion in American Culture 3 hrs.
 Lec.

 A systematic examination of religion in American culture.
-Emphasis will be upon the interaction of religion with politics, economics, the military, education, the arts and other cultural phenomena.
+Emphasis upon the characteristics of American religion, an objective study of various religious groups, and an examination of the relation of religion to the arts and other cultural phenomena.